vysakhthek/python_projects/text_spell_checker/README.md

 pip install textblob

-If you are using the ipynb file run the install cell first
+If you are using the ipynb file run the install cell first.

-## TextBlob is a simple library which supports complex analysis and operations on textual data.
+### TextBlob is a simple library which supports complex analysis and operations on textual data.

 Output Screenshots: